LSSTDESC/firecrown/docs/developer_installation.rst

     flake8 firecrown examples tests

     # We are using pylint to enforce a variety of rules.
-    # Not all of the code is "clean" according to pylint; this is a work in progress
+    # Not all of the code is "clean" according to pylint; this is a work in progress.
     pylint --rcfile tests/pylintrc --recursive=y tests

     # We are using black to keep consistent formatting across all python source files.